Maycon1993/Devices-docs/surface-hub/use-surface-hub-diagnostic-test-device-account.md

 ## Introduction

 > [!NOTE]
-> The "Account Settings" section of the Surface Hub Hardware Diagnostic tool doesn’t collect any information.
-The email and password that are entered as input are used only directly on your environment and not collected or transferred to anyone.
-The login information persists only until the application is closed or you end the current session on the Surface Hub.
+> The Account Settings section of the Surface Hub Hardware Diagnostic tool does not collect any information.
+Email and password inputs are used only within your environment and are never collected or transmitted.
+Sign-in details persist only for the current session and are cleared when the app is closed or the session ends.

 > [!IMPORTANT]
 >